centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 ### Lakeside

-Lakeside is a variant component of ns-landmark.
-It has no card or illustration and subtitle is optional.
-Like all other landmark variants, it is used to set the scene for what the page is for, what offers might be available and give helpful best next actions for users.
+Like all other landmark variants, Lakeside is used to set the scene for what the page is for.
-2 uses of this variant have identified:

-- To start the beginning of a page
-- To be used for the page status pattern - where It communicates an error at page level when the user meets a dead end and cannot continue with their original journey.
-It can alert users that there is a problem with the service (400 client side errors or 500 internal server error pages)
+It's initial purpose is to be used for the Roadblock content pattern - where it communicates an error at page level when the user meets a dead end and can not continue with their original journey.

+It can alert users that there is a problem with the service (400 Client errors or 500 Server errors)

 ```markup
 <ns-landmark type="lakeside">